libavg/libavg/sphinxdoc/vectornodes.rst

         :py:attr:`pos1` and :py:attr:`pos4` are the two endpoints of the curve.
         :py:attr:`pos2` and :py:attr:`pos3` are control points.

+        .. py:method:: getPtOnCurve(t) -> pos

+            Returns a point on the curve.
+Which point is determined by the value of t.
+            If :samp:`t=0`, returns :py:attr:`pos1`. :samp:`t=1` returns :py:attr:`pos4`,
+            and values in between return the points in between.

+        .. py:attribute:: length (ro)

+            Returns an approximation of the length of the curve.

         .. py:attribute:: pos1

         .. py:attribute:: pos2